vzhong/vzhong/README.md

 - 👋 Hi, I’m @vzhong.
-I am a PhD student at the University of Washington's NLP group
+I am an Assistant Professor at the University of Waterloo.
 - 📫 Find me at https://victorzhong.com

 <!---